 Rental Application Form

-A rental application is a form used by landlords to screen tenants before signing a lease agreement.
-It commonly includes a tenant's personal and employment details and requests consent to a credit check.
-The landlord may charge the tenant a non-refundable fee for performing the screening in accordance with state law.
+A rental application is a form used by landlords to screen a tenant before signing a lease agreement.
+It commonly includes an applicant’s personal and employment details and requests consent to a credit check.
+The landlord may charge an applicant a non-refundable fee for performing the screening (in accordance with state law).

 1. Home »